SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 .. note::

    Unlike Objective-C,
-   Swift enables you to set sub-properties of a structure property directly.
+   Swift enables you to set subproperties of a structure property directly.
    In the last example above,
    the ``width`` property of the ``resolution`` property of ``someVideoMode`` is set directly, without your needing to set the entire ``resolution`` property to a new value.